 Trick question.
 When was the last time the United States and European Countries went to war?
-The Revolutionary war?
+The Revolutionary War?
 No – now.
 The countries are warring over the right to privacy online, and the EU has just enacted a new General Data Protection Regulation [“GDPR”] that contains 99 master regulations on privacy comprising 250 plus pages.
 Many of the articles are controversial.
 The EU has been on a roll when it comes to passing controversial regulations and directives such as the much-mocked link tax.
-However, one article in the GDPR stands out as a shocker is Article 8 covering the collection of personal information from kids online.
+However, one article in the GDPR stands out as a shocker – Article 8 covering the collection of personal information from kids online.

 The United States has a federal law known as COPPA – the Children’s Online Privacy Protection Act.
 Under this law, businesses collecting information from children online under the age of 13 must go through a labor and technology-intensive compliance process.
 Fail to do so and the FTC can seek damages of up to $16,000 per child in a court of law.